 Oil and Gas

-Maplecroft also offers an extensive range of advisory services to help oil and gas companies to develop strategies and management systems to reduce risk exposures.
-This includes, custom online risk calculators, bespoke risk assessments, human rights due diligence, political risk monitoring and comprehensive supply chain risk management tools.
+Maplecroft also offers an extensive range of advisory services to help oil and gas companies identify country risk trajectories and develop strategies and management systems to reduce risk exposures.
+This includes, bespoke risk assessments, human rights due diligence, political risk monitoring and comprehensive supply chain risk management tools.

 01Oil and gas major strategic risk quarterly monitoring system